Don't Flush That! -No Wipes Down the Pipes!

 Prescription Drugs and Over-the-Counter Medications

 Our wastewater treatment plant is not designed to remove medications.
 Medications that are flushed down the toilet end up back in the groundwater and environment.
-Local pharmacies and the San Luis Obispo County Integrated Waste Management Authority (IWMA) have teamed up to provide a safe and free disposal program for prescription and household over-the-counter medications including pills, ointments, and lotions.
+Local pharmacies and the San Luis Obispo County Integrated Waste Management Authority (IWMA) have teamed up to provide a safe and free disposal program for prescription and household over-the-counter medications including controlled substances like opioids, pills, ointments, and lotions.
 All residents of San Luis Obispo County may safely dispose of unwanted medications through this take-back program at any pharmacy in the County.
-Just ask the pharmacy for a free prepaid, pre-addressed mail-back envelope.
-Use this mail-back envelope to mail unwanted medications, including controlled substances like opioids, for safe disposal.
+Just ask the pharmacy for a free prepaid, pre-addressed mail-back envelope for safe disposal.
 Please note that if you have more medications to dispose of than will fit in one envelope, you may visit a pharmacy with a MED-Project kiosk.

 Tampons and other feminine hygiene products are meant to absorb water and not break down.
 When you flush them, they will expand in your pipes and can create blockages.